crossbario/autobahn-testsuite/README.md

  * wampclient

-Server and client modes do support TLS (that is WSS).
+Server and client modes support TLS (that is WSS).
 For servers you will need to provide a server key and certificate file.

 ### Mode fuzzingserver/fuzzingclient

-The automated WebSocket test suite comes under the modes: fuzzingserver and fuzzingclient.
+The automated WebSocket test suite comes under the modes: **fuzzingserver** and **fuzzingclient**.

 For example, to test browsers (or other WS clients):